out4b/cdif/README.md

     response: 200 OK

 ##### Get device list
-Retrieve uuid of all discovered devices
+Retrieve uuid of all discovered devices.
+To improve security, this API won't expose the services provided by the discovered devices.
+The full description would be available after client successfully connect to the device, which could need provide valid JWT token if this device requires authentication (userAuth flag set to true in device description).

     GET http://localhost:3049/device-list
     request body: empty
     response:
-    [device-uuid1, device-uuid2]
+    [device-uuid1: {...}, device-uuid2: {...}]
     200 OK

 ##### Connect to device:
-Connect to a single device, optionally if a device requires auth, user / pass pair is contained in the request body in JSON format
+Connect to a single device.
+Optionally if a device requires auth, user / pass pair needs to be contained in the request body in JSON format

     POST http://localhost:3049/device-control/<deviceID>/connect
     (optional) request body: